fechnert/ics-kiosk/README.md

 # ics-kiosk

-Lightweight web app to display ics subscriptions on a kiosk monitor
+Lightweight web app to display customizable ics subscriptions on a kiosk monitor.

 # Todo